A Novel Negative $\ell_1$ Penalty Approach for Multiuser One-Bit Massive MIMO Downlink with PSK Signaling: Proposed Negative Penalty Approach

 To deal with the discrete one-bit constraint in (P), we resort to the penalty technique.
 More specifically, we transform problem (P) into the following negative $\ell_1$ penalty model\footnote{A closely related work \cite{GEMM} considers to first smooth the objective in (P) and then apply the negative square penalty, i.e., $-\|\bx\|_2^2$, to the smoothed problem.
 In contrast, our proposed penalty model deals with the original non-smooth objective, in which case the exact penalty property (see Theorem \ref{theorem3} further ahead) does not hold for the negative square penalty, and thus the non-smooth negative $\ell_1$ penalty is adopted in this paper.}:

 in which the discrete constraint is relaxed and a negative $\ell_1$-norm term is included in the objective to encourage large magnitude of $\{x_i\}$.
-In the following theorem, we establish the equivalence between the penalty problem (P$_\lambda$) and the original problem (P). \begin{dingli}[Exactness of Penalty Model (P$_\lambda$)] If the penalty parameter $\lambda$ in (P$_{\lambda}$) satisfies $\lambda>\max_l\|\mathbf{a}_l\|_\infty$, then the following results hold: \begin{enumerate} \item Any optimal solution of (P$_\lambda$) is also an optimal solution of (P), and vice versa. \item Any local minimizer of (P$_\lambda$) is a feasible point of (P); on the other hand, any feasible point of (P) is also a local minimizer of (P$_\lambda$). \end{enumerate} \end{dingli} The above theorem reveals that problem (P$_\lambda$) is an exact reformulation of problem (P) in the sense that the two problems share the same global and local solutions.
+We establish the equivalence between the penalty problem (P$_\lambda$) and the original problem (P) in the following theorem, whose proof can be found in \cite{journal} and \cite{tech}. \begin{dingli}[Exactness of Penalty Model (P$_\lambda$)] If the penalty parameter $\lambda$ in (P$_{\lambda}$) satisfies $\lambda>\max_l\|\mathbf{a}_l\|_\infty$, then the following results hold: \begin{enumerate} \item Any optimal solution of (P$_\lambda$) is also an optimal solution of (P), and vice versa. \item Any local minimizer of (P$_\lambda$) is a feasible point of (P); on the other hand, any feasible point of (P) is also a local minimizer of (P$_\lambda$). \end{enumerate} \end{dingli} The above theorem reveals that problem (P$_\lambda$) is an exact reformulation of problem (P) in the sense that the two problems share the same global and local solutions.
 This motivates us to solve the discrete problem (P) by solving the continuous problem (P$_\lambda$).